 The tolerance which Japanese have for other religions can be described as they have ideas that there are many paths to reach the truth, it can be Shinto, can be Buddhism or else.

-Additionally, the Japanese have the strong belief in Onryo (the vengeful spirits) and the belief in Wa (harmony) as the defense system.
-The traditional rice cultivation requires collaborative work of the village.
-Improving the soil, maintain irrigation system, all require teamwork which nurtures the spirituality putting importance on harmony.
+Additionally, the Japanese have a strong belief in Onryo (the vengeful spirits) and the belief in Wa (harmony) as the defense system.
+The traditional rice cultivation requires the collaborative work of the village.
+Improving the soil, maintain the irrigation system, all require teamwork which nurtures spirituality putting importance on harmony.

 Another unique, but strong belief, Japanese possess is “Kotodama”, the traditional belief in the power of words, therefore positive words are encouraged to use.